-Just this last week, Agriculture and Agri-Food Canada research stations in Fredericton and Lethbridge conducted their annual variety release day.
+Just this last week, Agriculture and Agri-Food Canada research stations in Fredericton and Lethbridge conducted their new variety release day.
 The research at these two locations is important as we develop new varieties that are not only resistant to pests, but also attempt to make the potato even healthier.

-Canada has a great number of agriculture producers and growing regions in the country, including a large area of my riding of Tobique—Mactaquac.
+Canada has a great number of great agriculture producers and growing regions in the country, including a large area of my riding of Tobique—Mactaquac.
 We also have processors like McCain Foods, which produces one of every three french fries sold around the globe.

 While we may not be able to give our hearts to the humble potato, it sure can give a lot to our hearts.